tekdoc/traefik-examples/example_basic/README.md

 ```
 CAA example.com   0 issue letsencrypt.org
 ```
-It defines that Let's Encrypt is allowed to generate a certificate for `example.com`.
+It specifies that Let's Encrypt is allowed to generate a certificate for `example.com`.

 ### Installing